kevinegan31/ARGOS/README.md

 The [**R**](https://github.com/kevinegan31/ARGOS/tree/main/R) folder contains all code used for implementing our method in `R`.
 We provide code for ARGOS, including the bootstrap, lasso and adaptive lasso, and Savitzky-Golay filter.
-We also provide all tests run for the _Automatically identifying dynamical systems from data_ paper.
+We also provide all tests run for the _Automatically discovering ordinary differential equations from data with sparse regression_ paper.

 The [**Python**](https://github.com/kevinegan31/ARGOS/tree/main/Python_Code) folder contains all code and tests we used for SINDy-AIC.